-STC continues its staff training program, which is aimed at ensuring that relevant staff maintain up to date knowledge on superannuation issues and maintain competency levels in line with ASIC's PS146 requirements.
+STC continues its staff training program, which is aimed at ensuring that relevant staff maintain up to date knowledge on superannuation issues and maintain competency levels to at least ASIC's RG 146 requirements.

-During the year, STC staff were again offered the opportunity to have influenza immunisations and 14 staff accepted.
+During the year, STC staff were again offered the opportunity to have influenza immunizations and 14 staff accepted.

-6. STC'S OBJECTIVES AND ACHIEVEMENTS FOR 2007/08
+7. STC'S OBJECTIVES AND ACHIEVEMENTS FOR 2008-09

-The objectives for the 2007/08 financial year are set out below along with a summary of actions taken in pursuing these objectives.
+The objectives for the 2008-09 year are set out below along with a summary of actions taken in pursuing these objectives.

-Achieve the long term return objectives of the Fund
+(a) Achieve the long term "investment return objectives" of the Pooled Fund within an appropriate risk profile.

-The return objective of the Pooled Fund Growth Strategy is to achieve a return, after tax and fees, which exceeds the increase in the Consumer Price Index plus 4.5% over ten year periods.
-For the ten year period ending 30 June 2008, the return achieved was 6.6% per annum, which fell short of its target of 7.6%.
-The underperformance was due to turbulent markets during the year, resulting in the third negative return in seven years, an unusual occurrence.
+The return objective of the Pooled Fund Growth Strategy is to achieve a return, after tax and fees, which exceeds the increase in the Consumer Price Index plus 4.5% per annum over ten year periods.
+For the ten year period ending 30 June 2009, the return achieved was 4.6% per annum which fell short of its target of 7.7% per annum.
+The underperformance was due to extremely volatile market conditions which have persisted over the most recent two year period as a result of the global financial crisis.